schech1/uptime-buddy/README.md

 ## Settings on the iOS App

-- Set your UptimeKuma Instance in the iOS App and your login credentials.
+- Set your Uptime Kuma Instance in the iOS App and your login credentials.
-- Check the Backened
+- Connect to Kuma Instance
+- Enter 2FA code (if needed)
 - Configure the watch
 - Done